 In a systematic review, Vlastarakos et al. (2013) evaluated the quality of evidence in the use of FESS for the treatment of CRS in children, regarding the respective changes in their QOL and the outcome that follows the operation.
 Fifteen studies were systematically analyzed.
 Four represented Level II, 5 Level III, and 6 Level IV evidence.
-The total number of treated patients was 1,301.
-Thirteen research groups reported that pediatric FESS is an effective treatment for CRS; the respective positive outcome ranged between 71 and 100% of operated children.
-Five studies concluded that this treatment modality is associated with significant improvement in the children's postoperative QOL.
-Systemic diseases and environmental factors may have unfavorable prognostic effects; cystic fibrosis is associated with at least 50% recurrence rate.
-The rate of major complications following pediatric FESS is 0.6%, and the respective rate of minor complications is 2%.
-The authors concluded that surgical management with FESS in children with CRS is effective when optimal medical treatment proves unsuccessful (grade B strength of recommendation) and is associated with improvement in the children's QOL (grade B strength of recommendation).
-FESS also improves the sinusitis-associated symptoms and QOL in children with cystic fibrosis (grade C strength of recommendation).
-According to the authors, most complications of pediatric FESS reported in the literature are minor and associated with difficulties in the postoperative assessment and care of pediatric patients.
+The total number of treated patients was 1301.
+Thirteen research groups reported that pediatric FESS was an effective treatment for CRS; the respective positive outcome ranged between 71 and 100% of operated children.
+Five studies concluded that this treatment modality was associated with significant improvement in the children's postoperative QOL.
+Systemic diseases and environmental factors may have unfavorable prognostic effects; cystic fibrosis was associated with at least 50% recurrence rate.
+The rate of major complications following pediatric FESS was 0.6%, and the respective rate of minor complications was 2%.
+The authors concluded that surgical management with FESS in children with CRS is effective when optimal medical treatment proves unsuccessful (grade B strength of recommendation) and was associated with improvement in the children's QOL (grade B strength of recommendation).
+According to the authors, most complications of pediatric FESS reported in the literature were minor and associated with difficulties in the postoperative assessment and care of pediatric patients.

 Scangas et al. (2013) conducted a retrospective case series at a university tertiary referral center to characterize the natural history, clinical characteristics, management principles, and outcomes of paranasal sinus mucoceles.
 A chart review was performed on 102 patients with a total of 133 paranasal sinus mucoceles.
 Patients were diagnosed with a mucocele on average 5.3 years following prior FESS, 17.7 years following prior paranasal sinus trauma, and 18.1 years following prior open sinus surgery.
 The most common presenting symptoms were headache (42.1%) and maxillofacial pressure (28.6%).
 The most common sites were the frontal, frontoethmoidal, and ethmoid sinuses.
 Fifty-seven mucoceles (44.9%) had intraorbital extension, intracranial extension, or both.
 Out of 133 mucoceles, 114 underwent ESS without complication.
-The authors concluded that the endoscopic approach can be safely used for the management of mucoceles.
+The authors concluded that the endoscopic approach could be safely used for the management of mucoceles.

 Higgins et al. (2011) conducted a systematic review with a pooled-data analysis to compare outcomes of endoscopic versus craniofacial resection of sinonasal malignancies.
 The review included 15 case series with individual data on 226 patients.
-The overall 5-year survival rate for the sample was 56.5%.
+The 5Y-OS rate for the sample was 56.5%.
 Because of the paucity of data with endoscopic resection of high-stage malignancies, the outcome results were highly variable, and no useful comparison could be made.
 Among low-stage malignancies (T1-2 or Kadish A-B), the endoscopic and open approaches demonstrated no statistically significant difference in outcome results.
-The 5-year overall survival was 87.4% in the endoscopic group versus 76.8% for open approaches; disease-specific survival was 94.7% versus 87.7%; and locoregional control rate was 89.5% versus 77.2%.
+The 5Y-OS was 87.4% in the endoscopic group versus 76.8% for open approaches; disease-specific survival was 94.7% versus 87.7%; and locoregional control rate was 89.5% versus 77.2%.
 The authors concluded that transnasal endoscopic resection appears to be a reasonable alternative to craniofacial resection in the management of low stage sinonasal malignancies.